wholemarket/instrumental/README.md

 # MIDI
-A collection of MIDI tracks.
+A collection of MIDI and instrumental audio tracks.